-Notice is hereby given that the Annual Meeting of Stockholders of NN, Inc., a Delaware corporation, will be held on Friday, May 19, 2017, at 9:30 a.m., local time, at the Marriott Harbor Beach Resort & Spa, 3030 Holiday Drive, Fort Lauderdale, FL 33316 for the following purposes:
+Notice is hereby given that the Annual Meeting of Stockholders of NN, Inc., a Delaware corporation, will be held on Friday, May 18, 2018, at 10:00 a.m., local time, at the Marriott Harbor Beach Resort & Spa, 3030 Holiday Drive, Fort Lauderdale, FL 33316 for the following purposes:

-- (1) Elect the two Class I directors named herein to serve for a term of three years; - (2) Cast an advisory (non-binding) vote to approve the compensation of our named executive officers; - (3) Cast an advisory (non-binding) vote to set the frequency of future advisory votes on executive compensation; - (4) Cast an advisory vote to ratify the selection of PricewaterhouseCoopers LLP as our registered independent public accounting firm for the fiscal year ending December 31, 2017; and - (5) Vote on any other business as properly may come before the Annual Meeting.
+- (1) Elect the three Class II directors named herein to serve for a term of three years; - (2) Cast an advisory (non-binding) vote to approve the compensation of our named executive officers; - (3) Cast an advisory vote to ratify the selection of PricewaterhouseCoopers LLP as our registered independent public accounting firm for the fiscal year ending December 31, 2018; and - (4) Vote on any other business as properly may come before the Annual Meeting.

-Our Board of Directors recommends a vote "FOR" Items 1, 2 and 4, and for any business that may properly come before the Annual Meeting, and a vote for "ONE YEAR" for Item 3, pursuant to the discretion of the appointed proxies.
-Details regarding each of the first four items are contained in the accompanying Proxy Statement.
+Our Board of Directors recommends a vote "FOR" Items 1, 2 and 3, and for any business that may properly come before the Annual Meeting, pursuant to the discretion of the appointed proxies.
+Details regarding each of the first three items are contained in the accompanying Proxy Statement.

-The record date for the Annual Meeting is March 20, 2017.
-If you hold shares of our common stock at the close of business on March 20, 2017, you are entitled to vote at the Annual Meeting.
+The record date for the Annual Meeting is March 19, 2018.
+If you hold shares of our common stock at the close of business on March 19, 2018, you are entitled to vote at the Annual Meeting.